Body

 4. What is the method for submitting an invoice?

-The SOFC will only accept and process invoices in the form of a PDF emailed to StudentOrgFinanceCenter@illinois.edu.
+The SOFC will only accept and process invoices as a PDF emailed to StudentOrgFinanceCenter@illinois.edu.

 5. When should I send invoices to the SOFC to be paid?

-Invoices should be sent promptly and no more than 30 days after service rendered.
-To ensure we can process the invoices within two business days, please send them as soon as the service has been provided.
+Invoices should be sent promptly and no more than 30 days after service is rendered.
+Please send them as soon as the service is provided to ensure we can process them within two business days.
 If a department waits until the end of the month to submit all invoices, this will create a backlog and not allow us to be expedient with our process.

 6. What happens if students augment their desired services beyond the 110% approved Payment Request?

-The vendor/dept should ask the student to resubmit a Payment Request, including the newly negotiated costs.
-The vendor is expected to be clear with the student org if costs for services rendered are more significant than the approved amount.
+The vendor/department should ask the student to resubmit a Payment Request, including the newly negotiated costs.
+The vendor is expected to be clear with the student organization if the costs for services rendered are higher than the approved amount.
 Please indicate this to the organization to avoid placing the vendor responsible for costs beyond the estimate.
-The SOFC will only cover the costs approved.
+The SOFC will only cover the approved costs.

 7. Who should I contact if our department has questions regarding the Payment Request process?